mocktomata/mocktomata/docs/mockto.md

 ### Preserving Passed Tests

-If the extenal dependency is not stable or no longer available (for the time being or require specific condition or permission), you can consider changing some tests from `mockto()` to `mockto.simulate()` so that the test behavior is preserved.
+If the external dependency is not stable or no longer available (for the time being or require specific condition or permission), you can consider changing some tests from `mockto()` to `mockto.simulate()` so that the test behavior is preserved.

-When using `mockto.simulate()`, configuration will not changes it behavior thus will not accidentially overwiting the record.
+When using `mockto.simulate()`, configuration will not change it behavior thus will not accidentally overwrite the record.
 However, this should be done with care, because you are essentially changing the test to a simple mocked unit test.

 ### Use Configuration To Update Record